FancyEveryDay/Sins-II-Dataminer-with-related-tools-and-files/README.md

    In order to use it you have to copy the entities of a previous patch somewhere you can access them, either while the game is rolled back or before you update.
    This is what I use to produce my Detailed Patch Notes I post to reddit.

-   This module is sloppier, there are addresses to change on line 106, 113, 123, 145.
-Also the output file needs to be changed manually, line 166.
+   There is one address users will need to change on line 130.
+On starting the program, users will need to input the patch number to compare to, and the patch number to    output to.
+It is important that any new data folders added follow the same naming scheme, with the 1 omitted on the front end.

 ## 3. SinsIIFun.ipynb
    This notebook contains a bunch of experiments and tests as well as a few tools which you can use to potentially run your own tests.